Gyanvapi mosque management moves Allahabad HC over ASI survey, hearing begins | Law-Order

 After hearing arguments in the matter, Chief Justice Pritinker Diwaker posted it for further hearing on Wednesday.

-Anjuman Intezamia Masjid, which manages the mosque, moved the high court on Tuesday, a day after the Supreme Court halted the ASI survey till 5 pm Wednesday, allowing time for the mosque management to appeal against the lower court’s order.
+On Tuesday, Anjuman Intezamia Masjid, which manages the mosque, moved the high court, a day after the Supreme Court halted the ASI survey till 5 pm Wednesday, allowing time for the mosque management committee to appeal against the lower court's order.

+The high court also fixed August 28 for passing judgement on a petition challenging maintainability of a 1991 civil suit before a Varanasi court seeking the ''restoration'' of a temple at the site where the Gyanvapi mosque is currently situated.
+The order was reserved by Justice Prakash Padia on the petition filed by UP Sunni Central Waqf Board and others.
+In the latest case, presenting his argument, Naqvi requested the high court to set aside the July 21 order of the Varanasi district court on the grounds that the district court had acted in urgency and directed the ASI to conduct the survey of the Gyanvapi mosque premises and submit its report by August 4.
+Thereby, not giving sufficient time to the petitioner to challenge its order before appropriate forum as per law, he said.

+Naqvi further said that the survey order was passed at a very preliminary stage as the parties were not asked to produce their evidence.
+Naqvi also argued that during the survey if any excavation is done, it will harm/ damage the property in dispute (mosque).

 The mosque is located next to the Kashi Vishwanath temple in Varanasi and Hindu litigants in the district court had sought the survey to determine whether a temple existed at the same spot earlier.